 This is a continuing series on using keycode systems to deliver Pay-As-You-Go (PAYG) solar in off-grid energy markets.

-Imagine you want to start your own solar distribution company, and your plan involves collecting small amounts of money from people every week.
+(Imagine you want to start your own solar distribution business, and your plan involves collecting small amounts of money from people every week.
 This might seem reasonable until you realize how geographically dispersed your customers often are.
 And even if you solve the money collection problem, you still need to figure out how to apply the payment data to the entire fleet of metered solar devices (because they’ll refuse to turn on otherwise¹).

 Keep in mind that while some of these devices are small and portable and could presumably be carried to a point of sale for some sort of activation, others, like solar water pumps meant for agricultural irrigation, are heavy and bulky and not easily moved.